The-Good-Penguin/lsudt/README.md

 The segment is accompanied with a mapping that describes where the segment lives in the overall USB tree.
 In this way, the port path of the ports in a segment are relative to the port path in the mapping.
+In addition to a port mapping, segements can be associated with part of a tree via an idpath as shown in the above example.

 This is useful as the segment can represent a fixed set of devices (e.g. a board in a board farm) and the mapping describes where it is